Move to Northern Ireland: for its vibrant food & culture

 Thriving Arts & Music Scene

 There are no shortages of delight in Northern Ireland’s silver screen either.
-Following the legacy created by Game of Thrones, the local film sector is booming.
+Following the legacy created by Game of Thrones (which you can now enjoy a studio tour of), the local film sector is booming.
 Two of the biggest dramas Line of Duty and Bloodlands aired on television screens in 2021 – both filmed in Northern Ireland.
-The popular BBC drama Hope Street was also filmed in the picturesque seaside town of Donaghadee.
+The popular BBC drama Hope Street is also filmed in the picturesque seaside town of Donaghadee.
 Sir Kenneth Branagh’s cinematic masterpiece Belfast brought the city to the big screen, wowed critics and boomed at the box office, winning Branagh an Academy Award for Best Original Screenplay.
+The 2022 short ‘An Irish Goodbye’ set in Northern Ireland has also added to this success, winning the 2023 Oscar for Best Live Action Short Film.

 Bustling Social Scene

-Discovering favourite places to eat is at the top of many people’s to-do-list when moving to a new place.
-Thankfully, Northern Ireland is a smorgasbord of excellent restaurants; from fine dining to experiential to the niche, the city is a foodie’s dream.
-Belfast is driven by independent restaurants and bars, not major national brands, making it a cuisine capital ripe for the tasting.
+Discovering the best places to eat is at the top of many people’s to-do-list when moving to a new place.
+Thankfully, Northern Ireland is a smorgasbord of excellent restaurants; from fine dining to trendy street food, the city is a foodie’s dream.
+Belfast is driven by a plethora of local, independent restaurants and bars opposed to major national brands, making it a cuisine capital ripe for the tasting.

-Three Belfast restaurants have Michelin stars: Ox on Oxford Street, Muddler’s Club in the Cathedral Quarter and Eipic on Howard Street.
-A further five establishments have a Bib Gourmand status including Balloo House in Killinchy and Wine & Brine in Moira.
+Local residents now have a choice of three Michelin-star restaurants, Ox on Oxford Street, Muddler’s Club in the Cathedral Quarter and Eipic on Howard Street.
+While a further four establishments throughout NI have a Bib Gourmand status, Home Restaurant, Deanes at Queens, Nobel and Wine and Brine.

 Inclusivity was never something Belfast was known for - until now.
 The country has come a long way in celebrating diversity.
 Belfast City Council is now looking into creating an LGBTQ+ hub that will promote Belfast as a ‘city for all.’
-Belfast bursts into spectacular rainbow colours every August for the annual Belfast Pride Parade to celebrate Pride day.
-Over 50,000 people attend Belfast’s Pride parade making it Ireland’s largest and one of the top 10 largest in the UK.
+Belfast bursts into spectacular rainbow colours every August for the annual Belfast Pride Parade to celebrate Pride Day.
+Over 50,000 people attend Belfast’s Pride parade making it one of the UK’s biggest pride celebrations.

 The city also hosts multiple events and programmes throughout the year.
 The Outburst Queer Arts Festival weaves together theatre, film, music, visual art and discussions, offering the best in queer talent.
-Multiple LGBTQ+ venues like Kremlin and Maverick Bar run everything from clubbing to karaoke, cabaret to open mics.
+Multiple LGBTQI+ venues like Kremlin, Libertine and Maverick Bar offer a host of events throughout the week.

 Northern Ireland is a fantastic destination for movers, shakers and relocators.
 The region is a cultural tapestry boasting a thriving arts & entertainment scene, lively pubs, and delectable cuisine – all wrapped up in a warm, inclusive environment.
 It’s a thriving social hub with competitive prices and a rich cultural scene, making NI an enviable location to live.
 If you’re thinking of moving and putting down roots, look no further than Northern Ireland.